Bank online securely through an Ubuntu live disc

 - CD/DVD+RW disc

-- 1Acquire an Ubuntu ISO file.The safest place to get an Ubuntu image is from the Ubuntu download page which is located at http://www.ubuntu.com/download/desktop.
-You should download the LTS, or long-term support, release as this is the most stable operating system available.Advertisement
+- 1The safest place to get an Ubuntu image is from the Ubuntu download page which is located at http://www.ubuntu.com/download/desktop.
+You should download the LTS, or long-term support, release as this is the most stable operating system available.Acquire an Ubuntu ISO file.Advertisement

-- 2Check the download integrity.Check the file size or the MD5 hash to see if the file has downloaded properly.Advertisement
+- 2Check the file size or the MD5 hash to see if the file has downloaded properly.Check the download integrity.Advertisement

 - Insert the DVD/CD into the disc drive.
 Open and insert the medium into the computers CD/DVD burning drive.
 Every computer disc drive will have the RW icon on the face plate if it is capable of burning information to discs.